»Ê¼Ò»ªÈË

 While the UK Government is working to reach a trade agreement with the US that would exempt the UK from the ‘reciprocal’ tariffs, it is also considering measures it could take in response to the US additional tariffs.

-Therefore, the government is consulting businesses on the impacts of potential tariff measures on US goods.
+Therefore, the government consulted businesses on the impact of potential tariff measures on US goods.

-In order to contribute to the government’s strategy, the NFU is asking for your thoughts on the that should not be targeted by tariffs.
+In order to contribute to the government’s strategy, the NFU consulted with members on the that should not be targeted by tariffs.

-The table below shows the total volume (kg) of UK imports of key agricultural inputs (listed with their commodity codes) from around the world and from the US in 2024.
+The table below shows the total volume (kg) of UK imports of key agricultural inputs from around the world and from the US, in 2024.
 The right-hand column details the share of US imports as a percentage of total UK imports.

 UK imports (kg) in 2024 Total imports Imports from the US US%